YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

         ]
 ```

-Login works similarly to Register (and even uses the same request body), so creating its functionality should be straightforward and familiar.
+Login works like Register (and uses the same request body), so creating its functionality should be straightforward.

 ```js
 -- API request URLs